 Students media organizations offer a variety of ways for students to gain hands-on experience in media-related entities.
-Getting involved with these department-related student organizations can greatly enhance your educational experience by providing skills and professional practices.
+Getting involved with these program-related student organizations can greatly enhance your educational experience by providing skills and professional practices.
 In the spotlight or behind the scenes, students use state-of-the-art technology while building lasting friendships.
 Participate in these organizations as early as your freshman year.

 BG24 News is Bowling Green's local television news source, keeping you up-to-date on current news, weather, and sports.
 It airs Tuesday through Friday at 5:30 PM on BG cable channel 6.
 Students work behind the scenes as well as in front of the camera.
 Faculty advisor: Ken Garland (firstname.lastname@example.org)

 WBGU 88.1 FM is a 1,000 Watt FCC Licensed non-commercial station.
 The format of the station is freeform and focuses on promoting underground and underrepresented music.
 As of September 2008, the studio has been fitted with a new digital system.
-Faculty advisor: Stephen Merriill (email@example.com)
+Faculty advisor: Stephen Merrill (email@example.com)

 BGRSO broadcasts BGSU's football, hockey, men's and women's basketball, and baseball games.
 It is responsible for producing the only college sports talk radio show, "On the Line."
 It airs on 88.1 FM, so tune in to get your fix on all the Falcon sports.
-Faculty advisor: Stephen Merriill (email@example.com)
+Faculty advisor: Stephen Merrill (firstname.lastname@example.org)

 View the recent BGRSO powerpoint presentation file.